 Wet it With a Pump Sprayer

-For easier scraping and practically no dust during popcorn ceiling removal, use a garden pump sprayer to mist the ceiling and let it soak in for about 15 minutes before scraping.
-Only give it a light misting—too much water could damage the drywall or loosen the joint tape.
-If the texture hasn’t softened after 15 minutes or so, spray it again and wait another 10 to 15 minutes.
+For easier scraping and practically no dust during popcorn ceiling removal, use a garden pump sprayer to mist the ceiling.
+Let it soak for about 15 minutes before scraping.
+Give it only a light misting – too much water could damage the drywall or cause the joint tape to loosen.
+If the texture hasn’t softened after 15 minutes, spray it again and wait another 10 to 15 minutes.

-If the texture still hasn’t softened, it might be painted, or paint might have been mixed into the texture before application.
-In either case, water won’t easily penetrate.
-If the texture is painted, you might be able to dry-scrape it first to expose some of the unpainted texture and follow up with wet scraping.
-If the texture has paint mixed in, you might have to dry-scrape the whole ceiling or cover it up with drywall or T&G boards.
+If the texture still hasn’t softened, it might have been painted, or paint might have been mixed into the texture before application.
+In either case, water won’t easily penetrate it.
+If the texture is painted, you may be able to dry scrape it first to reveal some of the unpainted texture, and then wet scrape the surface.
+If the texture contains paint, you may have to dry-scrape the entire ceiling or abandon the project and cover it with drywall or T&G boards.

 Work in Small Sections

-Only spray and scrape a small area at a time—about 4 x 4 ft.
-If you work too large of an area at once, the popcorn might dry before you have time to scrape it off.
-If that happens, respray the area and wait another 10 to 15 minutes before scraping.
+Spray and scrape only a small area at a time-about four square feet.
+If you work on too large an area at once, the popcorn might dry before you have time to scrape it off.
+If that happens, repeat spraying the area and wait another 10 to 15 minutes before scraping.

 Tame the Mess With a Mud Pan

-Use a mud pan—the kind for holding joint compound—to catch the wet popcorn before it hits the floor.
+Use a mud pan—the kind used for joint compound—to catch the wet popcorn before it hits the floor.
 That way, you’re not tracking it all over the place when you walk and move the ladder around.
-Also, use the edge of the pan to clean off your scraper when it gets loaded up with wet popcorn.
+You may also use the edge of the pan to clean your scraper when it becomes loaded up with wet popcorn.

 Smooth After Scraping

 Scraping alone won’t leave you with a paint-ready ceiling.
-You’ll probably have small dings and gouges to fix.
+It’s likely you’ll have some small dings and gouges to fix.
 At a minimum, you’ll have to sand the ceiling to get it perfectly smooth before painting.